Michelle Asha Cooper headshot

 Articles by Michelle

-Cooper is a native of Charleston, S.C., and lives in Washington, D.C., with her family.
-She earned a bachelor’s degree from the College of Charleston, a master’s from Cornell University, and her doctorate from the University of Maryland, College Park.
+A proud native of Charleston, S.C., Cooper holds a bachelor’s degree from the College of Charleston, a master’s degree from Cornell University, and a doctorate from the University of Maryland at College Park.
+She lives in Washington, D.C., where she is active in community efforts to address poverty, improve educational opportunities, and promote health and economic mobility.

 More from Michelle